ShivamBhosale/100DaysOfCode/index.md

 ## Day 91 - Movie Review Sentiment Prediction
 Today using input as IMDB dataset I did Movie Review Sentiment Prediction using nltk module in python.

+## Day 92 - Spotify Data Analysis
+After a really long day I managed to pick up some time to perform a data analysis and some Ml algorithms on a Spotify dataset.